- Informed Consent

 The informed consent process is meant to give you ongoing explanations that will help you make educated decisions about whether to start or stay in a clinical trial.
 The most important part of this process is your everyday interaction and discussions with the research team and other medical staff before, during, and after the trial.
 The consent form can be a great tool to help get this conversation started.

 This is all done so that you can make the best decision for yourself, and to be sure that you are able to choose freely whether to enroll in or stay in the study.
 Much of this information may be on the consent form itself, which also usually explains that you can withdraw from the study at any time without penalty.
 The doctor or nurse may encourage you to take extra time to think it over and come back with any questions.
-If you are giving consent for your child, both parents may be required to sign the form in order for your child to take part in the clinical trial.
+If you are giving consent for your child, both parents may be required to sign the form in order for the child to take part in the clinical trial.

 Before you decide, the research team will talk with you about the clinical trial’s purpose, procedures, risks, possible benefits, and your rights as a participant.
 If you decide to take part, the team will keep you up to date on any new information that may affect you and your situation.
 Before, during, and even after the clinical trial, you will have the chance to ask questions and talk about your concerns.
 Informed consent for clinical trials goes on for as long as the research lasts, and even afterward.

 A first meeting.
 This is when you meet with a member of the research team who gives you the informed consent document and explains it to you.
 This discussion may also include your oncologist (cancer specialist), primary care doctor, and a nurse.
 Sometimes a social worker, patient representative, or staff psychologist may be there, too.
 You can bring along a family member or friend for support, and to help you keep track of the information.
 The information should be given in a way you can understand.
 It should also be given at a comfortable pace, with time allowed for you to think it over and ask questions.
-Some centers offer a video, audio recording, or even an interactive computer module to help you better understand the information in the consent form.
+Some centers offer a video, audio recording, or an interactive computer module to help you better understand the information in the consent form.

 Time to take in the information.
-It can be hard to absorb this much new information in one sitting, especially at a time of emotional stress.
+It can be hard to absorb so much new information in one sitting, especially at a time of emotional stress.
 You should be given a copy of the consent form so that that you can take it home; review it as many times as you need; and talk it over with family, friends, clergy, counselors, therapists, patient representatives, or other trusted advisors.

 A check of your understanding of the information.
 The research team should make every effort to be sure that you understand the information they give you.
 They can do this by having you fill out a questionnaire, asking you questions, or having you tell them about the clinical trial in your own words.
-You also should tell team members about anything you do not understand.
+You also should tell team members about anything you don’t understand.
 If you find that the consent form or other information is written in words that are too technical for you, let them know.
-Otherwise they will likely assume that you understand when you really don’t.
+Otherwise they will assume that you understand when you really don’t.

 Chances to ask questions.
 During the first meeting and in later discussions, you should be given the chance to ask questions and raise concerns.
-Keep asking questions until you know enough to make your decision.
+Keep asking questions until you feel you know enough to make your decision.

 Continued updates on new information.
 As the clinical trial goes on, the research team may make new discoveries that could affect your health, well-being, or willingness to stay in the study.
-They will share this with you and may ask you to sign a new consent form.
+They will share this with you and might ask you to sign a new consent form.
 Of course, you are free to leave the study if this information leads you to have doubts about staying in it.

 Tips about clinical trials